Explicit Acyclic Models and (Co)Chain Operations: The Barratt-Eccles Operad

-Note the argument of the last $\cO_B$ evaluation is a basis element of a different tensor product domain.
+Note the argument $\tau_gb$ of the last $\cO_B$ evaluation is up to sign a basis element of a different tensor product domain.
 So we are really defining the maps $\cO_B$ simultaneously by induction on $\FF$-basis elements for all positive ordered partitions $s = s_1 + \ldots + s_r$.
 Then we extend all these maps $\FF$-linearly.\\